singerdmx/flutter-quill/doc/delta_introduction.md

 ### Behavior of Delete Operations

 **Text Deletion**: The `Delete` operation removes text in the editor document.
 The characters removed are those that are in the range specified by the operation.

 **Combination with retain**: The `Delete` operation is often combined with the retain operation to specify which part of the content should remain intact and which part should be removed.
-For example, if you want to delete a specific section of text, you can use retain to keep the text before and after the section to be deleted.
+For example, if you want to delete a specific section of a text, you can use retaining to keep the text before and after the section to be deleted.

-**Range Calculation**: When a `Delete` operation is applied, the range of text to be deleted is calculated based on the value of retain and delete.
+**Range Calculation**: When a `Delete` operation is applied, the range of text to be deleted is calculated based on the value of retaining and delete.
 It is important to understand how retain and delete are combined to perform correct deletion.

 Example of `Delete` operation using `QuillController`